MicrosoftDocs/cpp-docs/docs/cpp/main-function-and-command-line-args.md

 int wmain( int argc, wchar_t* argv[], wchar_t* envp[]);
 ```

 allow convenient command-line parsing of arguments and, optionally, access to environment variables.
+The types for `argc` and `argv` are defined by the language.
+The names `argc`, `argv`, and `envp` are traditional, but you can name them whatever you like.
 The argument definitions are as follows:

 *argc*<br/>
 An integer that contains the count of arguments that follow in *argv*.
 The *argc* parameter is always greater than or equal to 1.